StrixGoldhorn/strixgoldhorn.github.io/README.md

 [Or click here](the-missile-knows-where-it-is/explanation.html) for a mock explanation.

 Written with p5.js, "art" first in MS Paint then FireAlpaca to remove background.
+Annoying warning sounds generated with vanilla JS AudioContext.

 First version created on 27 May 2023.